Paleo Stuffed Peppers

 - These are much more unique than most stuffed pepper recipes.

-- Use ground bee for ground turkey if desired.
+- Use ground beef or ground turkey if desired.
 Additionally, ground pork works well.

 - This recipe is Paleo, gluten free, dairy free, and both Whole30 and Keto without the honey.